sematext/docs/docs/logagent/output-elasticsearch.md

 ### Features
 - log routing by log source to multiple Elasticsearch servers
-- log routing by log source to multiple Elasticearch indices (or Logsene Apps)
+- log routing by log source to multiple Elasticearch indices (or Sematext Logs Apps)
-- SSL/TLS by default, when using Logsene
+- SSL/TLS by default, when using Sematext
 - Two-way SSL Authentication, also known as Mutual Authentication as part of PKI, secure client authentication with SSL client certificates
 - bulk indexing with timeout (1000 docs or 10 second timeout by default)
 - disk buffer an re-transmit when connection to Elasticsearch fails